treeverse/lakeFS/docs/contributing.md

 You can create separate pull requests for documentation changes only.
 Documentation site customizations should be performed in accordance with the [Just The Docs Customization](https://just-the-docs.github.io/just-the-docs/docs/customization/) guide, which is applied during the site creation process.

+📝  Notice! lakeFS documentation is written using Markdown. make sure to familiarize yourself with the [Markdown Guide](https://www.markdownguide.org/basic-syntax/#heading-best-practices).

+### lakeFS Style Guide:
+* Avoid unnecessary tech jargon or vague/wordy constructions - go for a friendly and supportive tone, not condescending.
+* Stay inclusive and welcoming - use gender-neutral words and pronouns (i.e., they instead of he/she when speaking about an abstract person like a developer).
+* Replace complex expressions with simpler ones - for example, use instead of utilize.
+* Keep it short and sweet - use short sentences of 25-30 words per sentence max.
+Otherwise, your readers might get lost on the way.
+* Avoid passive voice and go for active voice instead.
+Example: This feature can be used to do task X. vs. You can use this feature to do task X. The second one reads much better, right?
+* Including examples helps to explain things.
+Show, not tell.
+Use illustrations, images, gifs, code snippets, etc.
+* Establish a visual hierarchy to help people quickly find the information they need.
+Use text formatting to create levels of title and subtitle (such as h1 to h6 headings in HTML).

+### Test your changes localy
 To render the documentation locally and preview changes, use the following command and [browse the documentation locally](http://localhost:4000):

 ```sh
 cd docs
 docker run --rm -p 4000:4000 --volume="$PWD:/srv/jekyll:Z" -it jekyll/jekyll:3.8 jekyll serve
 ```

 ### CHANGELOG.md